NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 $ docker stop kge-test-run
 ```

-# Production Deployment
+# Deployment for Production

 The KGE Archive can be run as a standalone application but for production deployments, the KGE Archive system is typically run within a **Docker** container when the application is run on a Linux server or virtual machine (e.g. on an AWS EC2 cloud server instance).
-Some preparation is required.

 ## Operating System